 Vibrating razors, according to most advertisements, supposedly reduce the chance of these unwanted side effects.
 By using a small, battery-powered motor inside the handle, vibrating razors allegedly cut down on friction between razor blades and your skin.
 When Gillette introduced its vibrating razor, the M3Power, it claimed that the razor actually lifted hair away from your skin, allowing for a closer shave.

 No one seems to agree on these claims, however.
 In fact, a federal judge in Connecticut said Gillette didn't have enough scientific evidence to back up that claim, and the company had to change its story [source: Burns].

 But that hasn't slowed down the sales of vibrating razors.
 In the device's first year, Gillette's M3Power raked in nearly $30 million in sales, which was enough for the company to expand and design a vibrating razor for women as well [source: Howard].

-For lots more information on vibrating razors and shaving tips, see the links on the next page.
+For lots more information on vibrating razors and shaving tips, see the links below.